alercebroker/pipeline/README.md

 - Accumulated time: The total time that one message is partially in one branch of the pipeline.
 For example the message it's coming out of `Step B`, the accumulated time until `Step B` is `t3 - t0` or `Execution_StepA + Queue_StepA_StepB + Execution_StepB`.

 ## The input
-The input of this step is a **metric** that all step in ALeRCE pipeline produce in JSON format.
+The input of this step is a **metric** that all steps in ALeRCE pipeline produce in JSON format.
 The example of basic metrics defined in APF for an alert or batch:
 ```json
 {
   "timestamp_received": "2022-09-23T13:43:18.398120+00:00",